artinkim/artin.kim/content/cse-291/update-2.md

 stateful fields.

 `csr::rrdy` is also a stateful field, even though we can't write to it.
 It indicates whether data is ready to be read or not.
+The state is resolvable via `read`ing the field value.

+Fields which aren't `read`able but are `write`able can have their state resolved by writing to the field or via an external resolution effect.

 `wdata::arg` is **not** stateful because it's value does not influence the behavior of the peripheral. *Writing* to this register certainly influences the state, but